vygr/ChrysaLisp/doc/ASSIGNMENT.md

 ## VP Resource operators

-You can add operators to your parameters that assignment emits effective address or resource binding instructions for.
+You can add operators to your parameters which assignment emits effective address or resource binding instructions for.

 ```